unlox775/desktop-automate/feed_mailer/README.md

-# RSS Feed Notifier README
+# RSS Feed Mailer

 ## Overview
-This RSS Feed Notifier script provides a simple, free alternative to services like MailBrew.
+This RSS Feed Mailer script provides a simple, free alternative to services like MailBrew.
 It automatically fetches new entries from a specified RSS feed and sends them to your email.
-The script is designed to run on a macOS system and stores feed entries in a local SQLite database to avoid sending duplicate notifications.
+The script stores feed entries in a local SQLite database to avoid sending duplicate notifications.

 ## Features
 - **RSS Feed Parsing**: Automatically retrieves new entries from the specified RSS feed URL.
 - **SQLite Database Storage**: Stores feed entries locally to track already notified entries.
 - **Email Notifications**: Sends an email with new feed entries since the last run.
+- **Command Line Interface**: Includes commands for checking feeds, querying the database, and listing recent entries.
-- **Environment Variables for Configuration**: Uses environment variables for email configuration, making it easy to customize sender, receiver, and SMTP settings.
+- **Environment Variables for Configuration**: Uses environment variables for email configuration, making it easy to customize.
+- **Customizable Database Path**: Store your feed database wherever you want.

 ## Requirements
 - Python 3
 - `feedparser` Python package
+- `python-dateutil` package
-- Access to an SMTP server (Gmail SMTP recommended)
+- Access to an SMTP server
 - SQLite3 (Included with Python)

 ## Installation